Eyongkevin/Udacity-Image-Processing-API/README.md

 `npm install ejs --save`

 ## How to build and start the server
-The project can be build and run in the following ways
+The project can be built and run in the following ways
 ### 1. Build
 `npm run build`